mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

     return node
 ```

-At this point we already have a functional decision tree constructor.
+At this point we already have a functional decision tree constructor[^edge_case].
 Here is an example:

+[^edge_case]: We are ignoring an edge case when there are repeated values in the feature, which we'll address later.

 ```python
 from sklearn.datasets import load_wine